UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 | `assistant` | `"It is 13°C (55°F) with clear skies..."` |

-## Use 'Tools' to Avoid Hallucinations
+## Using 'Tools' to Avoid Hallucinations

 When I ran this script above, with the prompt "What is the weather in Paris?", I received the response: